-Science Olympiad is an after school program for students who have an interest in and an enthusiasm for science and other STEM related disciplines.
+Science Olympiad is an extracurricular program for students who have an interest in and an enthusiasm for science and other STEM related disciplines.
 They choose events they are interested in and then work with other students and event coaches to learn what they will need to know to compete with a partner in their chosen events at tournaments.
 Team members attend event practices, research and study material for their events, and participate in tournaments both in and out of state.
 In addition to broadening their science knowledge, they also work to develop organizational, interpersonal, and communication skills.
 The Bearden Science Olympiad team is a fantastic place for students to increase their knowledge in science and STEM related topics, develop other important skills, and meet other students who share their same interests.

 *** ANNOUNCEMENTS ***

 Unfortunately, plans for the BMS Science Olympiad team are on hold for the 2021-2022 school year right now due to a lack of coaching staff and sponsors.
 We are looking for faculty sponsors and parent or community volunteer coaching staff to help manage a team this year.
 At this time, any students who are interested in Science Olympiad can email me (Mrs. Poole) at firstname.lastname@example.org to let me know that you are interested.
 Any parent or community members who might be interested in helping manage or facilitate either a Science Olympiad team or any type of Science-themed after school club can also contact me.
 I will be happy to give you information and talk with you about it.
 The hope is that if we do have students who are interested, we might be able to find adult support and get something going, even if it's not an officially registered Science Olymipad team.
 If there are students at BMS who are excited about meeting with other students to learn about and talk about science, we hope to be able to have something for them here!

 As soon as we have a better idea about what the school year will look like, we will update this site.

 In the mean time, you can use the resources listed below to learn about the Science Olympiad program.